Psychodynamic Reflective Practice in Mental Health (D65)

 Assessment

 The course does not include a requirement for formal assessment.
-In the final term, there will be an option to submit a written piece of work relating to the application of theory to clinical experience.
+In the final term, you will have the option to submit a written piece of work relating to the application of theory to your placement experience.
+This is an opportunity to consolidate what has been learnt, and to receive informal feedback from your tutor on the strengths and areas for development of your essay, which can help prepare you for future academic courses.

-Whether or not you chose to complete the optional written assignments will not affect your entitlement to the Tavistock Trust certificate at the end of the course.
+Whether or not you chose to complete the optional written assignments will not affect your entitlement to the Professional Certificate at the end of the course.

 Attendance

-Many graduates of this course go on to study further training in adult psychotherapy, such as the Foundations of psychodynamic psychotherapy (D58) course at the Tavistock.
+Many graduates of this course go on to study further training in adult psychotherapy, such as our consolidated Master’s degree and clinical training in Psychodynamic Psychotherapy.

 They often go on to secure paid or voluntary placements in mental health settings such as befriending services, psychiatric units or wards and counselling services.
 Others have gone into working in schools as part of mental health teams.